Aggre7/Aggre7/README.md

 - 👨‍💻 Awaiting `GPT-6` to Fine-tune Spotify and give my car `Bumblebee-style speech synthesis`

-- ⚡ I spend my free time chasing the rabbit hole where Compiler Theory meets model distillation.
+- ⚡ I spend my free time chasing the rabbit hole where Compiler Theory meets Model Distillation.

 - 🔭 After all, Reality is Just a Wrapper For Entropy on our Kardashev Gradient Ascent.